kmarkus/microblx-motion-control/usc/cascaded-ctrl/README.md

 **Notes:**

-- As both compositions only specify their schedule with a passive `trig` blcok, it is necessary to mix-in an active trigger (e.g. [mix_ptrig_nrt.usc](../mix_ptrig_nrt.usc)).
+- As both compositions only specify their schedule with a passive `trig` block, it is necessary to mix-in an active trigger (e.g. [mix_ptrig_nrt.usc](../mix_ptrig_nrt.usc)).
 - Run `ubx-log` in a separate terminal to see log messages.
 - For both compositions, the log will show repeating messages `ERROR: